reu/pg-replication-protocol-rb/README.md

 connection.start_pgoutput_replication_slot(slot, publications).each do |msg|
   case msg
   in PG::Replication::PGOutput::Relation(oid:, name:, columns:)
-    # Also on a real world you will only receive this message once
+    # We receive this message on the first row of each table
-    # (or when there is a change on the schema)
     tables[oid] = { name:, columns: }

   in PG::Replication::PGOutput::Begin